zeezee300/openwms/README.md

 The DeviceId OR the serial-No is necessary!
 Also the PANID is required.

-### Discovery
+### Discovery (search for new devices with the remote control)

+Tested with: WAREMA WMS Handsender basis (ArtNr.
+1002953)

-The devices may be automatically discovered by pressing the scan-button of your warema remote control and put in the Inbox or may be configured manually.
+The devices could be automatically discovered by pressing the scan-button of your warema remote control and put in the Inbox (PAPER UI) or may be conigured manually.

+Note:
+However, it is a prerequisite that the devices have already been trained in the warema network and are known.

-After the bridge is configured, push the scan button about 5 seconds until the green controll control lamp lights up.
+After the bridge is configured in openhab, wake up the remote control (simply press any button on the remote control).
+Then press the "Learn" button in the battery compartment for about 5 seconds until the green control lamp lights up.

+You have to wait a few seconds until the green light stops blinking and turns into red or orange.
+During the first scan the WMS network ID is determined and the LED light turns red.
+Then the red stop button must be pressed (this is the round button between the high and low buttons).

 The USB-Stick should receives scan response messages from any sensor or actuator.
-You can find the new devices put in the Inbox (Openhab PAPER UI).
+You can find the new devices put in the Inbox (openhab PAPER UI).
+You can also find the current WMS network key as a property of the WMS-Stick transceiver

 Please note that currently only the preconfigured radio channel 17 is scanned.
 Other channel settings are supported but must be configured manually.